 - Everything You Need To Know About Tnr (Trap Neuter Release)

 - 9 Practical Ways For You To Help Feral Cats

 - 10 Facts You Should Know About Feral Cats

 A stray cat is simply a pet cat that no longer has a home.
 That cat grew up in a home and had the proper socialization with humans but then he or she either got lost or was abandoned by the previous owners.

 A stray cat needs a home.
 It may be able to survive on the streets but it would be immensely better off in a loving home.
-For a cat that’s lost, the best outcome is to be reunited with his or her family.
-Unfortunately, some stray cats were deliberately and illegally abandoned, so they don’t have a loving home to return to.
+For a cat that's lost, the best outcome is to be reunited with his or her family.
+Unfortunately, some stray cats were deliberately and illegally abandoned, so they don't have a loving home to return to.
 In that case, they need to be re-homed.
-Left on the streets, a stray cat is not only at risk for car accidents and predators but also of abuse by humans.
+Left on the streets, a stray cat is not only at risk of car accidents and predators but also of abuse by humans.

 If you find a stray cat, the best thing you can do is take her or him into your home (kept separately from your own cats).
 It may be lost, so try to locate the original owner.
 If that doesn't work, look for a good forever home, or adopt the cat yourself.
 If you can't do that, the local pet shelter is the next best option.